pagkly/Zed/Investopedia3/How Supply Chains Work.md

 ### Supply Chain Management vs. Business Logistics Management

-The terms [supply chain management](https://www.investopedia.com/articles/personal-finance/021015/job-description-and-salary-supply-chain-management.asp) and business logistics management—or simply, [logistics](https://www.investopedia.com/terms/l/logistics.asp)—are often used interchangeably.
+The terms [[supply chain management]](https://www.investopedia.com/articles/personal-finance/021015/job-description-and-salary-supply-chain-management.asp) and business logistics management—or simply, [[logistics]](https://www.investopedia.com/terms/l/logistics.asp)—are often used interchangeably.
 Logistics, which is one link in the supply chain, is different.

 Logistics refers specifically to the part of the supply chain that deals with the planning and control of the movement and storage of goods and services from their point of origin to their final destination.
 Logistics management begins with the raw materials and ends with the delivery of the final product.